Iretha/design-patterns/src/com/smdev/behavioral/interpreter/interpreter.md

 - Postfix - the operator follows the left and the right expression: 5 1 +
 - Prefix - the operator precedes the left and the right expression + 5 1

-## When to use it?
-- To build a simple grammar as an abstract syntax tree-like structure and run the evaluation
-- To produce different outputs (like file formats etc)
-- To create simple language processors
-- To create simple domain-specific search engines

 ## Pros:
 - You can define implementation for a language with simple grammar (syntax or rules)